 Find out more about our ASL minor at Saint Francis University.

-Through the Jamaican Christian School for the Deaf in Montego bay, Jamaica, Saint Francis University students will have a unique sign language immersion experience.
-Students will have the opportunity to observe classroom experiences; be taught lessons by the JCSD students; support teachers as needed; participate in a variety of activities and games with JCSD students; truly embrace the Jamaican Deaf Culture by turning off their voices for an entire week; and to grow their skills by constantly using JSL during the day and ASL during the evening with native language users.
+During spring break, an immersion through the Jamaican Christian School for the Deaf in Montego Bay, Jamaica, gives students the opportunity to observe classroom experiences; be taught lessons by the JCSD students; support teachers as needed; participate in a variety of activities and games with JCSD students; truly embrace the Jamaican Deaf Culture by turning off their voices for an entire week; and to grow their skills by constantly using JSL during the day and ASL during the evening with native language users.

-Students earn three credits in ASL 450: ASL Mission Experience.
-Pre- and post-trip assignments will be given.
+Students earn three credits in ASL 450: ASL Mission Experience or ASL 401: ASL Immersion Experience (Pre- and post-trip assignments will be given.
 Pre-requisites for the course include:

 *NOTE: A minimum of B- average in ASL 250 and ASL 201 is required to declare a minor in ASL.